Sweden Southern Sweden

 By bus

-They can be slightly cheaper than trains but the journey usually takes longer.
+Bus tickets can sometimes be cheaper than train tickets, but the journey is usually a bit longer.

 By train

-From Copenhagen, the Øresund train goes directly to Helsingborg Central Station.
-It takes around 1 hour and 30 minutes.
+From Copenhagen, the Øresund trains run directly to Helsingborg Central Station in about 1 hour and 30 minutes.

 Helsingborg's main station